-- Standard #1: Physical therapist assistants shall respect the inherent dignity, and rights, of all individuals. - 1A.
-Physical therapist assistants shall act in a respectful manner toward each person regardless of age, gender, race, nationality, religion, ethnicity, social or economic status, sexual orientation, health condition, or disability. - 1B.
-Physical therapist assistants shall recognize their personal biases and shall not discriminate against others in the provision of physical therapy services. - Standard #2: Physical therapist assistants shall be trustworthy and compassionate in addressing the rights and needs of patients/clients. - 2A.
-Physical therapist assistants shall act in the best interests of patients/clients over the interests of the physical therapist assistant. - 2B.
-Physical therapist assistants shall provide physical therapy interventions with compassionate and caring behaviors that incorporate the individual and cultural differences of patients/clients. - 2C.
-Physical therapist assistants shall provide patients/clients with information regarding the interventions they provide. - 2D.
-Physical therapist assistants shall protect confidential patient/ client information and, in collaboration with the physical therapist, may disclose confidential information to appropriate authorities only when allowed or as required by law.
+Standard #1: Physical therapist assistants shall respect the inherent dignity, and rights, of all individuals.

+1A.
+Physical therapist assistants shall act in a respectful manner toward each person regardless of age, gender, race, nationality, religion, ethnicity, social or economic status, sexual orientation, health condition, or disability.

+1B.
+Physical therapist assistants shall recognize their personal biases and shall not discriminate against others in the provision of physical therapist services.

+Standard #2: Physical therapist assistants shall be trustworthy and compassionate in addressing the rights and needs of patients and clients.

+2A.
+Physical therapist assistants shall act in the best interests of patients and clients over the interests of the physical therapist assistant.

+2B.
+Physical therapist assistants shall provide physical therapist interventions with compassionate and caring behaviors that incorporate the individual and cultural differences of patients and clients.

+2C.
+Physical therapist assistants shall provide patients and clients with information regarding the interventions they provide.

+2D.
+Physical therapist assistants shall protect confidential patient and client information and, in collaboration with the physical therapist, may disclose confidential information to appropriate authorities only when allowed or as required by law.

-- Standard #3: Physical therapist assistants shall make sound decisions in collaboration with the physical therapist and within the boundaries established by laws and regulations. - 3A.
-Physical therapist assistants shall make objective decisions in the patient's/client's best interest in all practice settings. - 3B.
-Physical therapist assistants shall be guided by information about best practice regarding physical therapy interventions. - 3C.
-Physical therapist assistants shall make decisions based upon their level of competence and consistent with patient/client values. - 3D.
-Physical therapist assistants shall not engage in conflicts of interest that interfere with making sound decisions. - 3E.
-Physical therapist assistants shall provide physical therapy services under the direction and supervision of a physical therapist and shall communicate with the physical therapist when patient/client status requires modifications to the established plan of care.
+Standard #3: Physical therapist assistants shall make sound decisions in collaboration with the physical therapist and within the boundaries established by laws and regulations.

+3A.
+Physical therapist assistants shall make objective decisions in the patient's or client's best interest in all practice settings.

+3B.
+Physical therapist assistants shall be guided by information about best practice regarding physical therapist interventions.

+3C.
+Physical therapist assistants shall make decisions based upon their level of competence and consistent with patient and client values.

+3D.
+Physical therapist assistants shall not engage in conflicts of interest that interfere with making sound decisions.

+3E.
+Physical therapist assistants shall provide physical therapist services under the direction and supervision of a physical therapist and shall communicate with the physical therapist when patient or client status requires modifications to the established plan of care.

-Standard #4: Physical therapist assistants shall demonstrate integrity in their relationships with patients/ clients, families, colleagues, students, other health care providers, employers, payers, and the public.
+Standard #4: Physical therapist assistants shall demonstrate integrity in their relationships with patients and clients, families, colleagues, students, research participants, other health care providers, employers, payers, and the public.

-- 4A.
-Physical therapist assistants shall provide truthful, accurate, and relevant information and shall not make misleading representations. - 4B.
-Physical therapist assistants shall not exploit persons over whom they have supervisory, evaluative or other authority (eg, patients/clients, students, supervisees, research participants, or employees). - 4C.
-Physical therapist assistants shall discourage misconduct by health care professionals and report illegal or unethical acts to the relevant authority, when appropriate.
+4A.
+Physical therapist assistants shall provide truthful, accurate, and relevant information and shall not make misleading representations.

+4B.
+Physical therapist assistants shall not exploit persons over whom they have supervisory, evaluative or other authority (e.g, patients and clients, students, supervisees, research participants, or employees).